Moving to Paphos, Cyprus

 When we asked people what advice they would give someone preparing to move to Paphos, they said:

 "Paphos is a popular destination for expats, particularly from the UK, due to its warm climate, beautiful beaches, and rich history.
 English is widely spoken in Paphos, making it easier for English-speaking expats to settle in.
 The cost of living in Paphos is relatively low compared to other European countries, but it's still important to budget carefully.
 Healthcare in Cyprus is of a high standard, with both public and private healthcare available.
 Expats should ensure they have adequate health insurance to cover any medical costs.
 The public healthcare system is funded through social security contributions, so if you're working in Cyprus, you'll be eligible for public healthcare.
 Paphos has a Mediterranean climate with hot, dry summers and mild, wet winters.
 It's important to be prepared for the heat in the summer, particularly if you're not used to such climates.
 The property market in Paphos is diverse, with a range of options from apartments to villas.
 Renting is a popular option for expats, and it's generally easy to find furnished properties.
 Cyprus has a relatively low crime rate, but like anywhere, it's important to take basic safety precautions.
 The Cypriot cuisine is a blend of Greek, Turkish, and Middle Eastern influences, with a focus on fresh, local ingredients.
 Driving is on the left-hand side of the road in Cyprus, the same as in the UK.
 Public transport is available, but many expats choose to buy or rent a car for convenience.
 Cyprus has a rich history and culture, and there are many historical sites to explore in Paphos, including the Paphos Archaeological Park.
 The education system in Cyprus is of a high standard, and there are several international schools in Paphos.
 Finally, it's important to understand the local customs and traditions in Cyprus.
-Cypriots are known for their hospitality, but they also value respect and good manners," remarked one expat who made the move to Paphos.
+Cypriots are known for their hospitality, but they also value respect and good manners," said one expat who made the move to Paphos.

 How do I find a place to live in Paphos?